yyutiw/Graphical-Display-of-Anti-Asian-Hate-in-Media/README.md

-# Graphical Display of Anti-Asian Hate in Media
+# Graphical Display of East-Asian Mention in Media

 This project utilizes `TKinter` and the `plotly` library to demonstrate the appearances of East-Asian mention in media headlines during the peak of the COVID-19 pandemic and compares them to the number of COVID-19 cases at the time, as well as relevant significant events.